dawillcox/breeze_email_reports/DOCUMENTATION.rst

     breeze_url: https://yourchurch.breezechms.com
     api_key: <your API key>

-You'll have to get that key from Breeze support.
+You'll have to get that API key from Breeze support.

 ++++++++++++++++++++
 Initialize Data File